-- Incorporate greater energy efficiency and a preference for electrification into new building codes while considering affordability implications. - 2.
+- 1. Incorporate greater energy efficiency and a preference for electrification into new building codes while considering affordability implications. - 2.
 Implement the Renewable Outdoor Energy Program. - 3.
-Continue to focus on decreasing waste contamination rates and increasing compliance with the Pay As You Throw (PAYT) waste collection service. - Support comprehensive sustainable design standards including solar orientation, landscaping guidelines, and water conservation and consider updating the UDC while considering affordability implications. - 5.
+Continue to focus on decreasing waste contamination rates and increasing compliance with the Pay As You Throw (PAYT) waste collection service. - 4.
+Support comprehensive sustainable design standards including solar orientation, landscaping guidelines, and water conservation and consider updating the UDC while considering affordability implications. - 5.
 Provide education around adaptation with actionable strategies. - 6.
 Adopt energy efficient building codes and design standards to exceed the standards required by HB 22-1362 to ensure lower household utility costs in the long-term.
 Incentivize energy efficiency for affordable and attainable housing. - 7.
 Explore how infrastructure projects noted in the Strategic Housing Plan, under Section 3.2.A can support the goals of the Comprehensive Plan. - 8.
 Explore the feasibility of solar integrated microgrid technology for community resiliency purposes including location identification and inventory of existing back-up power systems in community-facing facilities.
-Complete a microgrid feasibility study and/or evaluate one to three potential sites within the Town that would be best served as resiliency centers or retrofitted with microgrids.
+Complete a microgrid feasibility study and/or evaluate one to three potential sites within the Town that would be best served as resiliency centers or retrofitted with microgrids. - 9.
+As funds become available, invest in Solar Light Replacements on Summit Blvd.